jrihon/thesis/chapters/00_chapter/00_section_01.typ

 //
 //
 ==== Aptamers
 Aptamers are single-stranded NA strands capable of forming three dimensional structures.
-What defines such an aptamer is the application of the molecule, being able to recognise proteins with a high specificity and sensitivity.
-This is analogous with the common antibody.
-However, the production of an aptamer is comparatively cost-efficent and less labour-intensive, and this has gained them popularity in the pharmaceutical field.
-Aptamers are also able to bind and sequester small molecules, something antibodies are not capable of #mcite(("Mayer2009aptamer"), biblio).
+What defines such an aptamer is the application of the molecule, being able to recognise ligands with a high specificity and sensitivity.
+This is analogous with the common antibody, but ligands are not limited to just immunogenic proteins.
+Aptamers are also able to bind and sequester small molecules, something antibodies are not capable of.
+The production of an aptamer is comparatively cost-efficent and less labour-intensive, and this has gained them popularity in the pharmaceutical field #mcite(("Mayer2009aptamer"), biblio).

 Supposing that therapeutic aptamers would be composed of DNA or RNA, they would be rapidly made ineffective by the human body.
 Chemical modifications prove beneficial to make aptamers viable for therapeutic interventions.
 We can generate aptamer against specific targets through the usage of the SELEX methodology (more in this in @chap-chapterAptamer).
 When selecting for a suitable aptamer against a target - e.g. a surface receptor of a cell - modifications are applied to the nucleotide sequence in order to improve its nuclease resistance and to potentially finetune the affinity towards its target.